-Type of claim: Render is a popular solution to improve aesthetics or provide weather protection to a property but we get approximately 20 claims a year complaining of render failure.
+Render is a popular solution to improve aesthetics or provide weather protection to a property but we get approximately 20 claims a year complaining of render failure.

 This defect can occur:

-Implications of this type of defect: Issues range from cracking and de-bonding, which only gets worse as water gets in behind the render and becomes trapped.
+Issues range from cracking and de-bonding, which only gets worse as water gets in behind the render and becomes trapped.
 Others include complete detachment and/or water ingress through poor detailing or inadequate thickness or type of mix.

-How can this be avoided from the outset?
 The main issue is selecting the correct render for the application, then ensuring detailing is correct.
 Some render systems fail due to poor weatherproofing at tops of walls, or around the opening and the base of walls, so it’s important that the other systems in place are correctly installed such as wall capping, parapet, roof covering and lead work.
 The render should be considered at design stage and the amount of exposure, type of construction and movement should be reviewed.